artur-sannikov/caddy-ansible/README.md

 ## Prerequisites

 1. Cloudflare account with an API key with permissions: `Zone.Zone Read` and `Zone.DNS Edit`.
-You need to set up this key `roles/reverse_proxy/files/caddy_override.conf` file
+You need to set up this key `roles/reverse_proxy/files/caddy_override.conf` file.
 2. I use OPNsense as my firewall.
-However, t should be possible to modify this playbook to just install and set up Caddy.
+However, it should be possible to modify this playbook to just install and set up Caddy.
-3. A domain name.
-Since we want valid HTTPS certificates.
+3. A domain name, since we want valid HTTPS certificates.
 4. Ubuntu.
-This set-up has been tested on Ubuntu 24.04, but should work on any Debian-based system.
+This setup has been tested on Ubuntu 24.04, but should work on any Debian-based system.
 5. Public key for SSH authentication is set in the root of the repository in the `files/ansible.pub` file.

 ### Set up Crowdsec on OPNsense